joechrisellis/vim-git-arglist/README.md

 As a quick example, you can add all of the files modified/added by a particular commit to the arglist with `:ArgsTreeish <commit_hash>`.
-Or, you can add all of the files modified/created in your working tree to the arglist using `:ArgsDiff`.
+Or, you can add all of the files modified/created in your working tree to the arglist using `:ArgsDiffed`.
 For more, check out `:h git-arglist-example-workflow`, which explains one of my personal workflows with this plugin.

 You can also use `:h git-arglist` for help.